mircont/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## General Concepts Covered

 - Nested loops and how to use them
 - Functions, their declaration, and definition
 - Function prototypes
-- Scope of variables
+- Scope of variable
 - GCC flags: `-Wall`, `-Werror`, `-pedantic`, `-Wextra`, `-std=gnu89`
 - Header files and the `#include` directive

 ## Tasks